-Treatment Blocks Kidney Disease in Rat Experiment
+Treatment Blocks Kidney Disease In Rat Experiment

 The work raises ″exciting possibilities″ in a new line of research, said Dr. Ira Greifer, professor of pediatrics and nephrology at the Albert Einstein College of Medicine and Montefiore Medical Center in New York.

-Glomerulonephritis (pronounced glo-MER-ulo-ne-FRI-tis) is an inflammatory process that can destroy ball-shaped kidney structures called glomeruli.
+Glomerulonephritis (pronounced glo-MER-u-low-neh-FRI-tis) is an inflammatory process that can destroy ball-shaped kidney structures called glomeruli.
 The structures help remove wastes from the bloodstream.
 If destruction is extensive enough, wastes can accumulate in the bloodstream and cause death.

-The disease can appear by itself or in conjunction with a chronic disease called lupus, strep throat or a variety of infections.
+Glomerulonephritis can appear by itself or in conjunction with a chronic disease called lupus, strep throat or a variety of infections.

-The researchers gave rats a form of glomerulonephritis by making the animals’ disease-fighting immune system attack the glomeruli.
+The researchers gave rats a form of glomerulonephritis by making the rats’ disease-fighting immune system attack the glomeruli.
 Although the cause of the human disease is not well understood, such an attack frequently appears to play a key role, they said.

 The scientists reasoned that if the antibodies could bind to the growth factor and disable it, the production of the meshwork might stop.

 Agodoa said nobody has yet shown that the growth factor plays a role in human glomerulonephritis.
-Scientists must also see if the experimental treatment works when the kidney scarring is produced by other means in animals, he said.

 Greifer said he doubted the work would apply to kidney scarring caused by high blood pressure, because that scarring comes from a different process.